This years procession will fall on the 22nd September 2018.

-Float Safety Stewards
+Float Safety Marshals

-Entry’s into classes 3, 4 and 5 will need some lovely people to volunteer to be their float safety stewards.
+Entry’s into classes 3, 4 and 5 will need some lovely people to volunteer to be their float safety marshals.
 They will wear a very fetching tabbard and walk along side the entry.
 Small floats are required to have a minimum of 2 and the big floats need a minimum of 4.
 Their job is to make sure no one gets near the wheels or falls under the float.
 We have barriers alongside the majority of the route but there are some places where it gets a bit tight and people do try to get past the floats.
 Your driver can only see so much and the stewards will make sure that nothing nasty happens.
 On the night we will have an emergency number to call for any issues and dotted around the route will be qualified event marshals to call on for help.

 Building Your Entry